-Enough data is now available for Carbon Brief to produce an initial assessment of how things have changed since CMIP5.
+Enough data is now available for Carbon Brief to produce an assessment of how things have changed since CMIP5.
 These models are running a number of new and updated emission pathways that explore a much wider range of possible future outcomes than were included in CMIP5.

 While the results from only around 40 CMIP6 models have been published so far, it is already evident that a number of them have a notably higher climate sensitivity than models in CMIP5.
-This higher sensitivity contributes to projections of greater warming this century – around 0.4C to 0.9C warmer than similar scenarios run in CMIP5 – though these warming projections may change as more models become available.
+This higher sensitivity contributes to projections of greater warming this century – around 0.4C warmer than similar scenarios run in CMIP5 – though these warming projections may change as more models become available.
 Researchers are still working to assess why sensitivity values appear higher in the latest generation of models.

 In this explainer, Carbon Brief provides an overview of the future emissions scenarios that are being used in CMIP6.
 This includes an examination of the climate sensitivity, past and future warming in CMIP6 models released so far, and a look at how they compare with the prior generation of models in CMIP5.
 Finally, this article will summarise the different experiments that climate models are undertaking in CMIP6.